Sauber to use 2016 Ferrari engine next year

-SUZUKA, Japan Sauber will continue to use 2016-specification Ferrari engines next season after deciding to focus their resources on building a better chassis, team principal Monisha Kaltenborn said on Friday.
+SUZUKA, Japan (Reuters) - Sauber will continue to use 2016-specification Ferrari engines next season after deciding to focus their resources on building a better chassis, team principal Monisha Kaltenborn said on Friday.

 The struggling Swiss-based Formula One team are last in the standings and still without a point after 16 of the season's record 21 races.